elfat-py/lastNote/README.md

-# lastNote
+# LastNote

-Welcome to **lastNote**, the **ultimate procrastinator-friendly** task management app you never knew you needed but now can't live without!
+Welcome to **LastNote**, the **ultimate procrastinator-friendly** task management terminal app you never knew you needed but now can't live without!

 Tired of forgetting your plans until it's way too late?
-Fear not! **lastNote** is here to haunt your terminal with the tasks you keep running from.
-It'll pop up every time you open your terminal, cheerfully reminding you of your unfulfilled responsibilities.
+Fear not! **LastNote** is here to haunt your terminal with the tasks you keep running from.
+It'll pop up every time you open your pc

 ---